cvpcasada/js-testing-skeleton/README.md

 ## Pre-Requisites

+On OS X you're recommended to increase the [ulimit](http://superuser.com/a/443168/6877) as it's ridiculously low by default.
+Use `ulimit -S -n 2048`.

 ### Node

 If you don't already have it installed, install Node.
 If you use homebrew, you can install using